The foundations of Christ Church Grammar School

 The School’s motto ‘Deus Dux Doctrina Lux’ – ‘God is our leader, learning is our light’ – has guided boys and their teachers for more than a century as they strived to be prepared for a world that was changing faster than they could imagine.

 Christ Church has changed in the past century.
-The school has grown to around 1,600 students who can commence in pre-primary or another entry year and graduate at Year 12.
+The School has grown to over 1,650 students who can commence in Pre-Kindergarten or another entry year and graduate in Year 12.
 As a non-selective school, the academic achievement is outstanding.

 Regardless of his situation, a Christ Church boy is motivated to learn in an atmosphere of excellence and encouraged to recognise their individual gifts and talents.